Nurse Faculty Loan Program (NFLP)

 How may assistance be used?

-NFLP grantees must establish a distinct NFLP loan fund for the purpose of making NFLP loans to eligible students enrolled in advanced degree nursing programs who are committed to become qualified nurse faculty and for the costs associated with collection of these loans.
-Institutions may award a maximum loan amount of $35,500 per student for an academic year to support the cost of tuition, fees, books, and other reasonable education expenses, not to exceed five years of NFLP loan support to a single student.
+NFLP grantees must establish a distinct NFLP interest-bearing loan fund for the purpose of making NFLP loans to eligible students enrolled in advanced degree nursing programs who are committed to become qualified nurse faculty and for the costs associated with collection of these loans.
+Institutions may award a maximum loan amount of $40,000 per student for an academic year to support the cost of tuition, fees, books, and other reasonable education expenses (including student nurse educator development activities).
+NFLP funds may only be used for loan support, with the exception of covering the costs of collection of loaned principal and accrued interest and/or penalty, and the cost of student nurse educator development activities as reasonable expenses.
 Upon completion of the program and following graduation, an amount up to 85 percent of the loan (principal of and interest on) may be cancelled by the institution as follows: 20 percent upon completion of the first, second, and third years of full-time faculty employment in an accredited school of nursing; and 25 percent upon completion of the fourth year of full-time employment as faculty in an accredited school of nursing.

 What are the requirements after being awarded this opportunity?